 Step 7: Click on OK to add this user to the local administrator group.

-Way 2: Add user to local administrator group using Command Prompt
+Way 2: Add user to the local administrator group using Command Prompt

 Step 1: Open Command Prompt dialog.